HMS Pallas (1757)

 HMS Pallas was one of the three 36-gun Venus-class fifth-rate frigates of the Royal Navy.
 She was launched in 1757 and initially served in Sir Edward Hawke's fleet blockading the coast of France where she fought at the Raid on Cherbourg and in the Battle of Bishops Court.
 She later served for a number of years in the Mediterranean Sea before moving to serve off the coast of Africa between 1774 and 1776 where she protected the isolated British colonies.
 In 1778 she joined the Newfoundland Station and participated in the attack on Saint Pierre and Miquelon.
 Pallas returned to the English Channel after this and assisted in destroying a French invasion force intended for the Channel Islands in 1779 before briefly serving on the Jamaica Station.
 In 1783 she was beached on São Jorge Island after she was found to be heavily leaking; she was burned there on 24 February.

 Construction

-The Venus class of 36-gun frigates were designed by Thomas Slade, the Surveyor of the Navy and former Master Shipwright at Deptford Dockyard.
+The Venus class of 36-gun frigates were designed by Sir Thomas Slade, the Surveyor of the Navy and former Master Shipwright at Deptford Dockyard.
 Alongside their smaller cousin, the 32-gun Southampton class, the Venus-class represented an experiment in ship design; fast, medium-sized vessels capable of overhauling smaller craft and singlehandedly engaging enemy cruisers or privateers.
 As a further innovation, Slade borrowed from contemporary French ship design by removing the lower deck gun ports and locating the ship's cannons solely on the upper deck.
 This permitted the carrying of heavier ordinance without the substantial increase in hull size which would otherwise have been required in order to keep the lower gun ports consistently above the waterline.
 The lower deck was instead used for additional stores, enabling Venus-class frigates to remain at sea for longer periods without resupply.